 3. Full Tilt

-This book is about a rock star named Kacey, who ends up drunk on her limo driver Jonah’s couch.
-Jonah has a medical condition that makes him sick to a very strict schedule.
+This book is about a rock star named Kacey, drunk on her limo driver Jonah’s couch.
+Jonah has a medical condition makes him sick to a very strict schedule.
 His life is very disciplined.
 He doesn’t have much time for extra fun, and Kacey is rough and tumble-free-spirited.
-She has fruit free Wealden vibe to her.
+She has a free Wealden vibe to her.

-Jonah is learning how to live his life more fully, and Kacey is learning how to care about someone other than herself.
+Jonah is learning to live more fully, and Kacey is learning to care about someone other than herself.
 Jonah is a glassblower like he’s not a frat boy in his spare time.
 He doesn’t have a secret dirty past.
 He’s a real person with real interests.
-So if you’re going to pick up a cute romance, then try this book.
+So, if you pick up a cute romance with spice, try this book.

 Author: Emma Scott